 Attendance is mandatory, and essential, to comprehend course material a portion of the grade is dedicated to participation.
 Students missing more than 4 lecture periods without prior consent from the instructor will receive a 10 pt deduction for each additional absence that is not approved by the instructor.
 Attendance will be taken in the first 10 minutes of classes, if greater than 15 minutes late to sign in after the start of class, this will be considered an absence unless prior arrangements were made.
 Lab attendance is also essential and if you are to miss a lab, this must be communicated prior to the start of lab and approved by the instructor.
-All University policies associated with class attendance (e.g., current COVID quarantine/isolation policies) will be respected and proper procedures followed by the student and instructor.
+All University policies associated with class attendance will be respected and proper procedures followed by the student and instructor.